-A Newfoundland dog is a moderate maintenance breed.
+A Newfoundland Dog is a Moderate-Maintenance Breed.

 “Its grooming needs are not demanding and it fits well for owners who are not willing to spend time and money on upkeep.”

-A Newfoundland dog is easy to train.
+A Newfoundland Dog is Easy to Train.

-FALSE.
 While a Newfoundland is very smart, sometimes too smart for their own good, they need to be trained well and early on in their puppy years.

 A bored Newfoundland can be a destructive Newfoundland and since a Newfoundland is a working dog, many will need to be given a job to keep them out of trouble.